max-prihodk0/FencingtrackerBot/README.md

       "prefix":  "!",
       "server": "",
       "roles": {
-          "unverified": "",
           "verified": "",
           "muted": ""
       },
       "channels": {
-          "verify": "",
           "welcome": "",
           "bot-commands": ""
       }
     }
+    "sql": {
+      "server": "",
+      "database": "",
+      "user": "",
+      "password": "",
+      "port": ""
     }
+  }
   ```

   Replace all the JSON fields (including the server, role, and channel ids) with your server and bot's properties.
+If you were wondering, yes, you do need to set up a MySQL server if you want this app to run as intended, you can read about the bot's database structure here.
 You can obviously change the prefix if you want.

   Now in the same directory as the executable create a new folder and call it *logs*.
 This is where the bot will write it's log files, so that if it crashes unexpectedly you can review the logs and see what exactly triggered the crash.